Singapore

 Closing plenary – Unlocking the potential of carbon solutions for a net zero economy

-Asia Pacific’s push towards net-zero economies by 2050 is accelerating policy action to scale carbon removal solutions in the region.
+Asia Pacific’s race toward net-zero economies by 2050 is driving a new wave of innovation and policy action to scale carbon removal and management solutions.

-Singapore is advancing cross-border carbon trade by signing bilateral agreements under Article 6.2 of the Paris Agreement; Malaysia enacted a Carbon Capture, Utilisation and Storage (CCUS) Act to regulate emissions reduction technologies; and China launched a global CCUS initiative to advance emissions reduction technologies through international collaboration.
+Across the region, governments are advancing frameworks to enable this transition.
+Singapore is forging cross-border carbon trading through bilateral agreements under Article 6.2 of the Paris Agreement; Malaysia has introduced a Carbon Capture, Utilisation and Storage (CCUS) Act and China has launched a national carbon trading scheme to accelerate collaboration on decarbonisation.

 Visit website